nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 Name | Function
 ------------ | -------------
-./core_scripts | scripts to manage the training process, data io, and so on ./core_modules | finished pytorch modules
+./core_scripts | scripts (Numpy or Pytorch code) to manage the training process, data io, etc.
+./core_modules | finalized pytorch modules
 ./sandbox | new functions and modules to be test ./project | project directories, and each folder correspond to one model for one dataset ./project/\*/\*/main.py | script to load data and run training and inference